 Cosmetic Blepharoplasty addresses these issues and restores beauty, smoothness, and attractiveness to your face.
 Excess skin of the upper eyelids is carefully removed through an elliptical incision that lies just below your normal blink crease.
 An invisible subcuticular suture is neatly sewn to mimic a hairline wrinkle in the blink crease, disguising the incision and hiding it from sight.
 In addition, the fat pads can be removed above and/or below the eye so that the overlying skin lies smoothly without unwanted fatty puffs or dark circles.

 Depending on the severity, Blepharoplasty can be performed in a number of different ways.
-Dr. Weintraub’s preference, whenever possible, is to remove the lower-eyelid fat pads or “bags” through the backside of the lower eyelid so as not to leave a scar.
+Our experienced plastic surgeon, Dr. Weintraub, prefers, whenever possible, is to remove the lower-eyelid fat pads or “bags” through the backside of the lower eyelid so as not to leave a scar.
 Once these protuberant fatty sacks are teased free, Dr. Weintraub then deals with the lower skin, which can be crepey and redundant, with a moderate-depth peel or laser.
-With this technique, the lower eyelid can be dramatically beautified.
+With this lower eyelid surgery technique, the area can be dramatically beautified.
 In more severe cases, and in patients who have deferred maintenance, redundant lower eyelid skin must be directly excised.
 The remaining skin is carefully put back into position with camouflaged micro sutures that delicately run in and out the bases of the lower eyelashes.

 There is no specific chronological age that determines when you should have a rejuvenative procedure; the best way to know when it’s right to call for a consultation is when you look in the mirror and see something that truly bothers you.
 Likewise, there is only one person to have plastic surgery for: you and you alone.
 It should never be undertaken due to pressure from others.